Mearnskirk Hospital

 The hospital was officially opened on 12 October 1932 by HRH the Duchess of York, the late Queen Mother, who planted a tree to commemorate the event.
 Sadly this was removed in error when the site was developed.

 The hospital was known for its beautiful appearance.
 In 1930, much of the housing in the area had not yet been built and it would have been surrounded by farmland and greenery.
-The hospital grounds were beautifully landscaped and well tended, and the red brick buildings designed by J. A. Houston were very attractively designed.
+The hospital grounds were beautifully landscaped and well tended, and the attractive red brick buildings were designed by J. A. Houston.

 Dr. John Wilson and Peter Pan